open-telemetry/opentelemetry-collector-contrib/receiver/otelarrowreceiver/README.md

-In addition to the the standard [obsreport](https://pkg.go.dev/go.opentelemetry.io/collector/obsreport) metrics, this component provides network-level measurement instruments which we anticipate will become part of `obsreport` in the future.
-At the `normal` level of metrics detail:
+In addition to the the standard [obsreport](https://pkg.go.dev/go.opentelemetry.io/collector/obsreport) metrics, this component provides network-level measurements at the `normal` level of metrics detail:

 - `otelcol_receiver_recv`: uncompressed bytes received, prior to compression
 - `otelcol_receiver_recv_wire`: compressed bytes received, on the wire.

 Arrow's compression performance can be derived by dividing the average `otelcol_receiver_recv` value by the average `otelcol_receiver_recv_wire` value.

+The admission controller is instrumented at the `normal` level of metrics detail:

+- `otelcol_otelarrow_receiver_in_flight_requests`: Number of admitted requests.
+- `otelcol_otelarrow_receiver_in_flight_items`: Number of admitted items (i.e., spans, data points, records).
+- `otelcol_otelarrow_receiver_in_flight_bytes`: Number of admitted bytes in the OTLP encoding.

 At the `detailed` metrics detail level, information about the stream of data being returned from the receiver will be instrumented: